KKamaa/sale-quick-buttons/sale_quotation_btns/README.rst

 Sale Quotation Btns
 ===================
-This module adds quotation buttons to view quotation without downloading pdf opens Odoo sale report via url for a specific quotation.
-Allows you to edit and modify the specific quotation and download it this affects the html view.
+This module adds view buttons to view both HTML and PDF sale orders without downloading them to local.
+Applies to Quotations.